Don’t Click ‘Buy’ Before Downloading These Chrome Shopping Extensions

 You buy things with the click of a button, no cash exchanging hands.
 You can shop in your pajamas at 2 a.m.
 And once you’ve made your purchase, you see targeted ads everywhere, enticing you to buy more.

 But if you can fight the temptation to impulse buy, online shopping can help you find the best deals — especially when you download Google Chrome shopping extensions.

 Forget searching for coupons and promo codes or browsing a handful of sites to compare prices.
 These money-saving Chrome extensions do that work for you.
 Try one or two from this list to save money during your next e-commerce binge.

 Use These 15 Chrome Shopping Extensions to Save Money

 1. Acorns Found Money

 If you use the micro-investing app Acorns, you can increase your savings with the Acorns Found Money extension.
-The company’s partners, which includes brands like Sephora and Nike, will contribute a percentage to your Acorns investment account when you shop with them.
+The company’s partners, which include brands like Sephora and Nike, will contribute a percentage to your Acorns investment account when you shop with them.

 2. Amazon Assistant

 Attention Amazon shoppers: Get help saving money with the Amazon Assistant extension.
 The retail giant’s official browser extension notifies you of deals and compares prices for similar Amazon products when you’re on another site.
-You can download this tool on other web browsers including Firefox, Edge and Safari.
+You can also download this tool on other web browsers including Firefox, Edge and Safari.

 Being frugal means refusing to pay full price for anything.
 The BeFrugal extension offers cash back and coupons for thousands of online retailers including Groupon and eBay.